22 Travel Tips for Airline Employees By Airline Employees

 1. Never leave the gate until aircraft is pushed from gate

 I received this one multiple times.
 I’ve gotten on flights many times using this technique.
 Sometimes there are delays or someone just don’t want to go anymore.
+Or the gate crew miscounted.
 So unless you have another flight to try, stick around.

 2. Have patience and be respectful to other co-workers

-3. For non-rev travelers, ask the gate agents if you can get them something, like a cup of coffee or soda.
+3. For non-rev travelers, ask the gate agents if you can get them something, like a cup of coffee, tea, water or soda.
 They’re stuck behind the counter and will appreciate the offer.

 Absolutely!
 And this goes both ways.